One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Experiments

-Furthermore, we discuss the selection of the thresholds $\kappa_1$ and $\kappa_2$ (used to select reliable ``self-predictions'' and ``contrastive-predictions'' in our OVV self-training) as well as the impact of different mini-batch sizes $2m$ on OVV self-training (each mini-batch contains $m$ pairs of reference and target fundus images).
-Tab. \ref{tab.ssl1} shows the MTTNN performances with respect to different $\kappa_1$, $\kappa_2$ and $m$.
-When evaluated on the OHTS test set, it can be seen that ACC and Fsc increase slightly but AUROC almost remain the same, with the decrease of $m$.
-Moreover, with the increase of $\kappa_1$ and $\kappa_2$, the standard to determine reliable predictions becomes lower, making the SSL performance degrade.
-Based on this experiment, we believe OVV self-training benefits from smaller $\kappa_1$ and $\kappa_2$.

-Additionally, MTTNNs, trained under different $m$, are also evaluated on the three additional test sets, as shown in Tab. \ref{tab.ssl1}.
-It can be seen that the network trained under a larger $m$ typically shows better results.
-When $m$ decreases, the generalizability of MTTNN degrades dramatically, especially for Fsc (decreases by around 9-19\%).
-Therefore, increasing the mini-batch size can improve the MTTNN generalizability, as more reference fundus images are used to provide contrastive-predictions for the target fundus images, which can veto more unreliable predictions on the unlabeled data. {Hence, we increase $m$ to 30 to further improve OVV self-training when comparing it with other published SOTA algorithms, as shown in Sec. \ref{sec.com_sota}}.
-Since our threshold selection experiments cover a very limited number of discrete sets of $\kappa_1$, $\kappa_2$, and $m$, we believe better performance can be achieved when more values are tested.

-\subsection{Comparisons with other SOTA glaucoma diagnosis approaches}
+\subsection{Comparisons with other SoTA glaucoma diagnosis approaches}

-Tab. \ref{tab.nine_additional_com} provides comprehensive comparisons with nine SOTA glaucoma diagnosis algorithms.
-The results suggest that (a) for low-shot learning, the MTTNNs trained by minimizing our proposed combined weighted cross-entropy loss perform significantly better than the SOTA low-shot glaucoma diagnosis approach \cite{kim2017few} on all four datasets (ACC, Fsc and AUROC are up to 5\%, 15\% and 0.08 higher, respectively), and (b) for semi-supervised learning, the MTTNNs fine tuned with OVV self-training also achieve the superior performances over another two SOTA semi-supervised glaucoma diagnosis approaches \cite{al2019semi,diaz2019retinal} (ACC, Fsc and AUROC are up to 6\%, 11\% and 0.07 higher, respectively).
-Compared with the SOTA supervised approaches, the fine tuned MTTNNs demonstrate similar performance on the OHTS test set and better generalizability on three additional test sets.
-Therefore, we believe that MTTNN with our proposed OVV self-training is an effective SSL technique for low-shot glaucoma diagnosis.
+Table \ref{tab.nine_additional_com} provides comprehensive comparisons with nine SoTA glaucoma diagnosis algorithms\footnote{Our recent work \cite{fan2022detecting} provides the baseline supervised learning results.}.
+The results suggest that (a) for low-shot learning, the MTSNs trained by minimizing our proposed CWCE loss perform significantly better than the SoTA low-shot glaucoma diagnosis approach \cite{kim2017few} on all four datasets (accuracy, F1-score, and AUROC are up to 5\%, 15\%, and 0.08 higher, respectively), and (b) for semi-supervised learning, the MTSNs fine-tuned with OVV self-training also achieve the superior performances over another two SoTA semi-supervised glaucoma diagnosis approaches \cite{al2019semi,diaz2019retinal} (accuracy, F1-score, and AUROC are up to 6\%, 11\%, and 0.07 higher, respectively).
+Compared with the SoTA supervised approaches, the fine-tuned MTSNs demonstrate similar performance on the OHTS test set and better generalizability on three additional test sets.
+Therefore, we believe that MTSN with our proposed OVV self-training is an effective technique for semi-supervised glaucoma diagnosis.